SilentVoid13/SyncDisBoi/README.md

 ### Debug mode

-You can enable the debug mode with `--debug` to generate a certain number of JSON files in a `debug/` folder:
+You can enable debug mode (`--debug`) to generate detailed statistics about the synchronization process.

+Files are saved in the `debug/` folder:
-- `conversion_rate.json`: ratio of successfully sychronized songs
+- `conversion_rate.json`: success rate of song synchronization
-- `missing_songs.json`: list of all non-synchronized songs
+- `missing_songs.json`: list of tracks that couldn’t be synchronized
-- `new_songs.json`: list of all synchronized songs
+- `new_songs.json`: list of tracks successfully synchronized
-- `songs_with_no_albums.json`: list of songs skipped because they were missing album metadata
+- `songs_with_no_albums.json`: list of songs skipped due to missing album metadata

 ## Contributing